Good Dog raises $6.7 million to help you find a pup

 “Our mission is to help connect good with good to weed out the bad,” Wais said.
 “The industry is broken and we see an opportunity in connecting prospective dog owners with responsible sources to help weed out the irresponsible sources.”

-So far, Good Dog showcases pups from over 1,000 responsible sources across the U.S. Before adding a source to the platform, Good Dog’s team uses its own proprietary standards to ensure the source cares for its dogs in a way its advisory team has determined is acceptable.
+So far, Good Dog showcases pups from more than 1,000 responsible sources across the U.S. Before adding a source to the platform, Good Dog’s team uses its own proprietary standards to ensure the source cares for its dogs in a way its advisory team has determined is acceptable.
 That entails making sure the source cares for each dog’s respective health needs, socializes them properly and houses them in safe environments.

 Good Dog makes money by charging a fee (around $100) once you’ve decided to go ahead and purchase a dog.
 Good Dog does not charge breeders, shelters or rescues.
 It’s worth noting that providers also cannot pay to be featured on Good Dog.